agsb/minute/docs/linux.stats.md

 ### How ?

-All *.c and *.h files were concatened and filtered.
-Only ASCII 0x0-07F characters allowed, all upper case letters converted to lower case, all tabs and spaces to 'S', all new-lines to 'A', all controls deleted.
-All sequences of A or S are compressed into one A or S, despite diminish the counters.
+All *.c, *.h, and *.gmk files were concatened and filtered.
+Only ASCII 0x0-07F characters allowed, all upper case letters converted to lower case, all tabs or four spaces to 'T', all spaces to 'S', all new-lines to 'A', all controls deleted.

+All sequences of 'A' or 'S' are compressed into one A or S, all sequences of 'T' keeped, despite alter the counters.

 The table shows the key, absolute count, Standart Frequeny Index, percent of total, cumulative percent of total.